-Fluctuating temperatures above/below 20°C will create a start/stop response in embryonic development, each succeeding response progressively weakening the embryo.
+Fluctuating temperatures above/below 20°C will create a start/stop response in embryonic development, and each succeeding response progressively weakens the embryo.
 The temperature must be increased to the required 37-38°C for optimum development to occur.
 Failure to satisfy this need leads to significantly weaker embryos.
 To retain maximum viability of the embryo, hatching eggs should be processed and placed in cool storage below 20°C as soon as possible after collection and held at that temperature until the pre-warming process just prior to setting the eggs in the incubator.
 Once in the incubator, the temperature must be controlled within very close parameters.

 There are four of these special membranes and their names and functions are as follows: